Schedule a Visit

 During your visit, you can tour the College of Law building with a student ambassador, attend a law school class, speak with a professor in your area of interest, meet with a financial aid advisor, and discuss employment with the staff of the Bettye B. Lewis Career Center.

 Visits are available year-round, but the most beneficial time to visit is during the fall or spring semester, when most students are in the building.
-To schedule a visit, call the Office of Admissions at 865-974-4131 or email firstname.lastname@example.org.
-When possible, please give one week’s notice.
+To schedule a visit, complete our Request a Tour form.
+When possible, please request a tour at least one week in advance of your desired date.

 Maps and Directions